szukiadam/Quickzys/README.md

 *If for some reason you're lurking here, please contact me if you know a fun dataset!
 Cheers :clinking_glasses:!*

+Some datasets are from [R4DS Online Learning Community's TidyTuesday](https://github.com/rfordatascience/tidytuesday), so shoutout to them!

 ## Remaining Ideas:
 - chocolate bar ratings
 - league of legends 2020 esports match data